raexera/yoru/.github/README.md

 Beautiful and elegant color schemes are perfect for programmers who live in the middle of the night.

-The nearest color combination that it can keep the eyes from getting tired!
+The nearest color combination can keep the eyes from getting tired!
 So you can keep writing code and continue all your work all night!

-This colorscheme is used for all aspects in these dotfiles, yeeaaaah this aesthetic dotfiles is combined with an aesthetic colorscheme <3
+This colorscheme is used for all aspects of these dotfiles.
+Yeeaaaah these aesthetic dotfiles are combined with an aesthetic colorscheme <3

 This colorscheme was made by [`ner0z`](https://github.com/ner0z) and modified by me [`rxyhn`](https://github.com/rxyhn)